katemcg93/PANDS_Project_2021/README.md

 ### Descriptive Statistics

-The output from the descriptive statistics functionis given below, for both the dataset and a whole and the individual species
+The output from the descriptive statistics functionis given below, for both the dataset and a whole and the individual species.

 <details>
            <summary>Overall Data Set</summary>